zoran-horvat/price-calculator-kata/README.md

 Tax = 3.55 GBP
 TOTAL = 21.31 GBP
 Program reports no discount

+**10. PRECISION**
+New request comes from the accounting department.
+All money-related calculations must be performed with four decimal digits precision and then rounded to two decimal digits before becoming final.
+This means, for example, that all discounts, taxes and expenses must be calculated and combined with higher precision and then each final line rounded to lower precision (see example below).

+*Definition of done:*
+Sample product: Title = “The Little Prince”, UPC=12345, price=20.25 USD.
+Tax = 21%, universal discount = 15%, UPC discount = 7% for UPC=12345, discounts are multiplicative and after tax
+Transport cost = 3% of base price

+Tax amount = 20.25 USD * 21% = 4.2525 USD
+Universal discount = 20.25 USD * 15% = 3.0375 USD
+UPC discount = (20.25 USD – 3.0375 USD) * 7% = 1.2049 USD
+Total discount = 3.0375 USD + 1.2049 USD = 4.2424 USD
+Transport cost = 20.25 USD * 3% = 0.6075 USD

+Program prints:
+Cost = 20.25 USD
+Tax = 4.25 USD
+Discounts = 4.24 USD
+Transport = 0.61 USD
+TOTAL = 20.81 USD

 **10. CONFIGURATOR (bonus level)**
 Customer wants to be able to configure all elements of the price calculator: tax, discounts, combination method, cap, expenses.